moj-analytical-services/rmarkdown_training/README.md

 ## Summary
 - Seen some of the benefits of RMarkdown: embed numbers directly in to text, reduce chance of error and reduce repetitive tasks.
-- Open source - free and can use other peoples packages.
+- Open source - free and can use other people's packages.
 - Packages: can reduce duplication e.g. functions to create formatted charts.
 - Git session available too where you'll see how to use the version control software from within the RStudio interface (not possible with SAS).
 - Questions